StratifyLabs/StratifyBlog/content/device/2018-05-22-Controlling-MOSFETs-with-MCU-pins.md

 If you want to understand how to use MOSFETs in just about any situation, here is what to consider:

 - Make sure you won't exceed the current rating of the part in your design.
-You can usually find a reaonsable priced part with 5 or 10 times the required current.
+You can usually find a reasonably priced part with 5 or 10 times the required current.
 - Make sure the drain to source voltage of the part won't be exceeded in your design (not a common issue).
 - Make sure you apply a sufficient gate to source voltage when turning the MOSFET on.
-Each part has a threshold voltage where it is considered on.
+Each part has a threshold voltage where it is considered to be on.
 But if you are driving many amps, you will want to drive the part at much higher than the threshold voltage to minimize heat in the MOSFET.
 Just don't exceed the maximum gate-source voltage for the part.